After breakfast, there is a Teachers’ meeting, which all teachers must attend.

 Lessons begin after this meeting and consist of English Skills followed by two other lesson types dependant on the course.

-English Skills (All Courses)
+English Skills or English for the Future (All Courses)

 These lessons are based on Bede’s syllabus and are designed to improve students’ general language abilities, extend their vocabulary and pronunciation and enhance their understanding of grammar to improve their accuracy when producing spoken and written language.